tripadvisor tripadvisor tripadvisor

 Jubilee tour in golf cart: following the Apostle

-This Jubilee private tour in Golf Cart of Rome allows you to see some of Rome’s legendary places where the life of Saint Peter happened.
+This Jubilee private tour in Golf Cart of Rome allows you to see some of Rome’s legendary places such as where the life of Saint Peter happened.
 Moreover, you’ll be hitting the some less known churches, to learn about the early Christian communities.

 Our Jubilee tour in golf cart departs at 9:50am on Piazza della Madonna dei Monti, located in the Monti District.
-From there, a short ride takes you to the Church San Pietro in vincoli (Saint Peter in Chains) where you will see, among other things, Michelangelo’s imposing Moses.
+Following, a short ride that takes you to the Church San Pietro in vincoli (Saint Peter in Chains) where you will see, among other things, Michelangelo’s imposing Moses.
 In this church you will begin your approach with the Jubilee by admiring the chains that bound st. Peter’s wrists.

 The next stop on our Jubilee tour in Golf cart will take you to the church Domine quo vadis, built on the spot where, according to the legend, St Peter, who was fleeing Rome to avoid crucifixion, met Jesus and asked him ‘Lord, where are you going?’ (hence the name of the church).
 A rock is kept in the church that allegedly bears the footprints of Jesus.